electron/electron/docs/api/crash-reporter.md

   * `extra` Record<String, String> (optional) - Extra string key/value
     annotations that will be sent along with crash reports that are generated in the main process.
 Only string values are supported.
-Crashes generated in child processes will not contain these extra parameters.
-To add extra parameters to crash reports generated from child processes, call [`addExtraParameter`](#crashreporteraddextraparameterkey-value) from the
+Crashes generated in child processes will not contain these extra parameters to crash reports generated from child processes, call [`addExtraParameter`](#crashreporteraddextraparameterkey-value) from the
     child process.